-WRI 102 is the college’s required writing instruction course.
-It focuses on academic argumentation and is designed to prepare students to successfully meet the demands of the college’s writing intensive curriculum.
+WRI 102/Academic Writing is the college’s required writing instruction course.
+This four-credit course focuses on academic argumentation and is designed to prepare students to successfully meet the demands of the college’s writing intensive curriculum.
 Some students are exempt from the course through SAT, ACT or AP scores.

 The following scores will place you out of WRI: